Furyspark/paswitch/README.md

 CLI application to switch between PulseAudio sinks, as defined by the user with a friendly name.

+# Requirements

+For this tool to function you must have the `pacmd` program installed on your (Linux) machine.

 # Installation

 `npm install -g paswitch`